-Prerequisite: Completion of DE 382E with a grade of CR

-Corequisite: ESL 50A
+Prerequisite: DE 382E Corequisite: ESL 50A

 ESL 55B BASIC GRAMMAR FOR ENGLISH AS A SECOND LANGUAGE

 This course provides intensive study and application of the fundamentals of English grammar and structure in preparation for further college level writing courses.
 Students may choose the credit/no credit grading option.